metio/terraform-provider-k8s/docs/resources/monitoring_coreos_com_alertmanager_v1.md

 - `resources` (Attributes) Define resources requests and limits for single Pods. (see [below for nested schema](#nestedatt--spec--resources))
 - `retention` (String) Time duration Alertmanager shall retain data for.
 Default is '120h', and must match the regular expression '[0-9]+(ms|s|m|h)' (milliseconds seconds minutes hours).
 - `route_prefix` (String) The route prefix Alertmanager registers HTTP handlers for.
 This is useful, if using ExternalURL and a proxy is rewriting HTTP routes of a request, and the actual ExternalURL is still true, but the server serves requests under a different route prefix.
 For example for use with 'kubectl proxy'.
 - `secrets` (List of String) Secrets is a list of Secrets in the same namespace as the Alertmanager object, which shall be mounted into the Alertmanager Pods.
-The Secrets are mounted into /etc/alertmanager/secrets/<secret-name>.
+Each Secret is added to the StatefulSet definition as a volume named 'secret-<secret-name>'.
+The Secrets are mounted into '/etc/alertmanager/secrets/<secret-name>' in the 'alertmanager' container.
 - `security_context` (Attributes) SecurityContext holds pod-level security attributes and common container settings.
 This defaults to the default PodSecurityContext. (see [below for nested schema](#nestedatt--spec--security_context))
 - `service_account_name` (String) ServiceAccountName is the name of the ServiceAccount to use to run the Prometheus Pods.
 - `sha` (String) SHA of Alertmanager container image to be deployed.
 Defaults to the value of 'version'.
 Similar to a tag, but the SHA explicitly deploys an immutable container image.
 Version and Tag are ignored if SHA is set.
 Deprecated: use 'image' instead.
 The image digest can be specified as part of the image URL.